aakanshajagga14/ocean11/README.md

-# Ocean11 — HarborWatch AI
+# Ocean11 — Intelligence for Oceans.
+Protection for Humanity

 **Autonomous maritime intelligence that detects seafarer abandonment, humanitarian crises, and logistics risk before they become global emergencies.**